 Summer heat in Texas can be brutal, but your electricity bill doesn’t have to make you sweat!
 Energy efficiency is necessary for your home so you can enjoy running your A/C unit, without paying ridiculously high electricity bills.
-With these simple tips, you’ll be able to save a nice chunk o’ change on your electric bill, with very little effort.
+Use these simple tips to lower your electric bill.
+Save a nice chunk o’ change on your electric bill, with very little effort.

 Your electricity bill will take a heavy hit if you aren’t using your A/C correctly.
 Keeping your thermostat at a constant temperature may seem like a great idea, but raising and lowering the temperatures can actually save you a ton of money.
 If you aren’t home during the day, turn it up.
 If you sleep better when it’s cooler, turn it down.
 Adjusting the temperature to fit your schedule will ensure you’re getting the most out of your unit, enjoying the cool air when you need it most, and will ultimately lower your electricity bill.

 Do not turn your A/C unit off when you leave your home – this common misconception will have you waiting for cooler air for a longer period of time, and it will most definitely keep your electricity bill high.
 When you turn your A/C unit off for a period of time, the energy it has to use to cool the entire area again is much more than it would use to maintain a certain temperature range.
 Consider investing in a programmable thermostat that will fluctuate the temperature in your home automatically.

 Although fans don’t cool the air around them, they do circulate air.
 This breeze can make a room feel cooler.
 When fans are running, turn your thermostat up.
 Not only are they already using energy by being plugged in, you won’t need the A/C unit to run as cool with fans blowing the existing cooler air around the room.
 Place fans on opposite sides of a room to create a tunnel effect that will distribute the air better.